-- create\clock constraints (Lines 1 and 2) - set\max\delay constraint relying on the clock object period value (line 14).
+- create_clock constraints (lines 1 and 2) - set_max_delay constraint relying on the clock object period value (line 14).

-Note: The line numbers referenced in Figure 2 might differ from the line numbers in your XDC file because the constraints were edited for easier viewing in this tutorial.
+Note: The line numbers referenced in the above figure might differ from the line numbers in your XDC file because the constraints were edited for easier viewing in this tutorial.

-2. Examine all create\clock constraints prior to packaging the new IP definition.
+2. Examine all create_clock constraints prior to packaging the new IP definition.

-If the created clock is internal to the IP (GT), or if the IP contains an input buffer (IBUF), the create\clock constraint should stay in the IP XDC file because it is necessary to define local clocks.
+If the created clock is internal to the IP (GT), or if the IP contains an input buffer (IBUF), the create_clock constraint should stay in the IP XDC file because it is necessary to define local clocks.